rbarkerclarke/rbarkerclarke/README.md

 - 👋 Hi, I’m Rowan ( http://rbarkerclarke.github.io )
-- I'm a postdoc in the Theory Division at Cleveland Clinic Lerner Institute
+- I'm a postdoc in the Theory Division at Cleveland Clinic Lerner Institute working with Jacob Scott
 - 🌱 I’m interested in mathematical oncology, evolution, and topological analyses

 - 📫 How to reach me ... rowanbarkerclarke@gmail.com